toxuin/Griswold/README.md

 * **/blacksmith names** – toggles names above their heads.

-* **/blacksmith sound name minecraft_sound_id** – sets the interaction sound for the repairman.
-Use standard minecraft sound ID's (you can find those [here](http://www.minecraftforum.net/topic/1880130-all-minecraft-playsound-file-names/)).
+* **/blacksmith sound name bukkit_sound_id** – sets the interaction sound for the repairman.
+Use standard bukkit Sound names (you can find those [here](http://jd.bukkit.org/rb/apidocs/org/bukkit/Sound.html)).
 You can set sound to "mute" to be silent.

 * **/blacksmith reload** - reloads config, despawns and then respawns all the repairmen.